How to Choose a New Career at 60

 Content Writer

-To be a great content writer, you need a creative mind; the discipline to keep to a brief or to write in a particular style; great grammar, punctuation, and spelling skills; and high-level communication abilities.
+To be a great content writer, you need a creative mind; the discipline to keep to a brief or to write in a particular style; excellent grammar, punctuation, and spelling skills; and high-level communication abilities.

 Getting started as a content writer might not be as daunting as you think.
-If you already keep a journal or write great posts on your own socials, you likely already have the basics of what it takes to succeed.
+If you already keep a journal or write engaging posts on your own socials, you likely already have the basics of what it takes to succeed.
 But content writing is more than just the basics, and to make a career change fly, you could consider taking a course that will teach you how to adapt to a particular brand voice, gain knowledge of your audience, and optimize your writing for search engine results.

 Proofreader and Editor